An American Pickle: Plot

 Herschel Greenbaum and wife, Sarah, are struggling Jewish laborers from Eastern Europe.
 They emigrate from their shtetl to America in 1919, after their village is rampaged by Russian Cossacks.
-He finds a job at a pickle factory and saves up for two graves at a Jewish cemetery.
-One day, while working, he falls into a vat of pickles just as the factory is closed for health reasons, leaving Herschel brined for 100 years.
+He finds a job at a pickle factory and saves up enough to purchase two graves at a Jewish cemetery.
+Meanwhile, Sarah becomes pregnant with their son.
+One day, while working, Herschel falls into a vat of pickles just as the factory is closed for health reasons, leaving him brined for 100 years.

 Waking up in Brooklyn in 2019, Herschel discovers that his only living relative is his great-grandson Ben.
-Ben works as a freelance app developer and is currently developing an app "Boop Bop", a service that checks companies' ethics when buying their products.
+Ben works as a freelance app developer and is currently developing the app "Boop Bop", a service that checks companies' ethics when buying their products.
 Ben reluctantly agrees to go with Herschel to the cemetery where Sarah and his son along with Ben's parents are buried.
 Herschel is disgusted to find the cemetery is in shambles with a Russian vodka billboard overlooking it.
-This causes him to assault construction workers putting up the billboard, leading to his and Ben's arrest.
+This causes him to assault construction workers putting up the billboard, leading to him and Ben being arrested.